 TV characters are just like us

-Television is America’s favorite way to wind down and chillax after a long day – from catching up on the daily news to soaking up our favorite sitcom or following the lives of others reality shenanigans.
+Television is America’s favorite way to wind down and chillax after a long day – from catching up on the daily news to soaking up our favorite sitcom or following the lives of other reality shenanigans.
 We have our go-to shows and love quoting from them.
 At times we even connect personally to our beloved characters and share common traits.

 Speaking of TV characters and personality traits, do you ever wonder how your favorites measure up in the sleep department – and if their habits are similar to yours?